porsche-design-system/porsche-design-system/packages/storefront/src/pages/general/components-ready.md

 programmatically.
 To solve that we provide the `componentsReady` function which returns a promise that resolves as soon as all currently used components are loaded and ready to use.

+The resolved value is a number with the amount of ready components.

 If the DOM changes later on you can call it again to know when the new components are loaded.

 The `componentsReady` function is provided as part of the following components packages: